Does An Air Purifier Cool A Room? (YES & NO)

 How Can I Make A Room Colder?

-By now, you should have a clear mindset that an air purifier's primary function is to clean the air.
-It is not a direct replacement for your ceiling, floor, or desk fan.
-Instead of relying on things that are not meant to be, let's focus on what can be done to lower room temperature instead.
+By now, you should have a clear mindset that an air purifier's primary function is to clean the air rather than keep a room cold.
+It is a necessity for most homes but not a direct replacement for your ceiling, floor, or desk fan.
+Instead of relying on things that are not meant to be, let's focus on what can be done to lower room temperature.

 - The quickest way is obviously with an air conditioner or fan.
 Leave it on 24x7.